boschresearch/amira_blender_rendering/Readme.md

 blender versions.
 Important is that the python version that should replace blender's shipped version has the same major and minor version number.
 For instance, you should be able to replace a python 3.7.0 with python 3.7.5.
-We were only partially successfull in replacing version when the minor version number differred (i.e. 3.7.0 vs 3.8.0) due to blender's internal bindings, which require certain variants of the package `encodings`.
+We were only partially successful in replacing version when the minor version number is different (i.e. 3.7.0 vs 3.8.0) due to blender's internal bindings, which require certain variants of the package `encodings`.

 Download the 64bit linux version of blender from blender.org to your local